jmontana2577/spca-retweet-predictor/README.md

-# capstone
+# SPCA Retweet Predictor
-repo to house everything relevant to my capstone project
+This is the first phase of my capstone project for <a href="https://generalassemb.ly/education/data-science-immersive">General Assembly's Data Science Immersive</a> course.